 The resources I'm delivering in which the Last-Modified header is important never change their content-type -- specifically they are jars delivered as static files.

-#4 Updated by darix almost 6 years ago
+#4 Updated by darix over 6 years ago

 Yes this is a workaround for a bug in Firefox.

 We have to often seen users bugged by firefox caching too much, and once they cleared the cache and restarted the browser, their changes suddenly "took effect".

 Thats why we have in the #lighttpd topic: "Use curl for testing.
 Firefox caches too much."

 #5 Updated by Anonymous about 6 years ago

 You wrote that Last-Modified is removed if no Content-Type is set, but I can see the Content-Type header in your posting as well as on my server responses.